 (1) An agreement concluded between the Municipality and the applicant in terms of section 49(4) of the Act, to offset the provision of external engineering services and, if applicable, the cost of internal infrastructure where additional capacity is required by the Municipality, against the applicable development charge, must be in writing and must include the estimated cost of the installation of the external engineering services.

-(2) The applicant or the owner must submit documentary proof of the estimated cost of the installation of the external engineering services.
+(2) The owner must submit documentary proof of the estimated cost of the installation of the external engineering services.

 (3) The amount to be offset against the applicable development charge must be determined by the Municipality.